-PROPOSED CONDITIONS REQURED PRIOR TO APPROVAL OF THE FINAL PLAT
+CONDITIONS REQUIRED PRIOR TO APPROVAL OF THE FINAL PLAT

-- 3. The final plat shall reflect the road and right of way, as a private road, along with any reservations or restrictions relating to such road. - 4.
+- 7. The final plat shall reflect the road and right of way, as a private road, along with any reservations or restrictions relating to such road. - 8.
 The right of way shall be clearly indicated on the final plat as a private road, along with any reservations or restrictions relating to such road.
-The road name SE Mueller Court shall be depicted on the final plat.

-- 5. The owners of all subdivision lots will be required to participate in a Road Maintenance Agreement.
-A copy of the proposed Road Maintenance Agreement will be required prior to submittal of the final plat. - 6.
-All drainage facilities, utility lines and water lines, are to be shown on the final plat. - 7.
-Any CCRs for the subdivision are to be submitted to Crook County Community Development prior to filing the final plat. - The final plat shall be prepared in accordance with the requirements of CCC 17.20 (Final Plat), including, but not limited to, all information set forth in Crook County Code 17.20.050 must be included on the Final Plat. - 9.
+The road name, SE Mueller Court, shall be depicted on the final plat. - 9.
+The owners of all subdivision lots will be required to participate in a Road Maintenance Agreement.
+A copy of the proposed Road Maintenance Agreement will be required prior to submittal of the final plat. - 10.
+All drainage facilities, utility lines and water lines, are to be shown on the final plat. - 11.
+The final plat shall be prepared in accordance with the requirements of CCC 17.20 (Final Plat), including, but not limited to, all information set forth in Crook County Code 17.20.050 must be included on the final plat - 12.
 All taxes must be paid to the Crook County Tax Collector's office.
-Any back taxes will be required to be paid prior to recording the final subdivision plat. - 10.
-The owners of individual lots shall adopt practices in the County's "Fire Ready" guide.
-Adoption of these practices, including recommendations for defensible space, shall either be incorporated into the CCRs or made part of the Architectural Design Review process for the subdivision. - 11.
+Any back taxes will be required to be paid prior to recording the final subdivision plat. - 13.
+The Applicant shall record deed restrictions for each lot to include the fire-wise guidelines, in consultation with the CCFRD. - 14.
 All requirements of the Crook County Sanitarian are to be adhered to.
-The applicants are responsible for providing information regarding the location of domestic wells on adjacent properties to ensure that on-site disposal systems on the subdivision lots are located at least 100 feet from any domestic wells. - 12.
-Improvements, including the road, shall be constructed to Crook County design standards and shall be completed prior to approval of the final plat or the Applicant shall provide financial assurances to ensure that improvements can be completed. - 13.
-The Developer agrees to maintain the road until the entire subdivision is completed and road improvements are approved by the County Road Superintendent. - 14.
-The Applicant will provide road cross sections to the Road Superintendent and Planning Department.
-Roads will be designed to meet the standards for 21-99 PADT (Passenger average daily trips).
+The applicants are responsible for providing information regarding the location of domestic wells on adjacent properties to ensure that on-site disposal systems on the subdivision lots are located at least 100 feet from any domestic wells. - 15.
+Improvements, including the road, shall be constructed to Crook County design standards and shall be completed prior to approval of the final plat or the Applicant shall provide financial assurances to ensure that improvements can be completed. - 16.
+The Developer agrees to maintain the road until the entire subdivision is completed, and road improvements are approved by the County Road Superintendent.

+17. The Applicant will provide road cross sections to the Road Superintendent and Planning Department.
+Roads will be designed to meet the standards for 21-99 PADT.